Bhairavsingh/Amazon-Toy-Recommendation/README.md

 Kid’s Entertainment Products Recommendation System Using Association Rule Mining for Amazon Data.

+Abstract:
+With the rise in eCommerce and ease of online shopping, we interact and make use of a personalized recommendation system in our day to day lives.
+It helps in our decision making and propels sales figures for the businesses involved.
+To take a deep dive into the mechanics of these systems we have developed a project catered towards kids and their parents who are interested in shopping for toys and books.
+This project was performed on a starter dataset from Kaggle on toy transactions, which was then used to web scrape to develop the dataset of interest.
+After appropriate preprocessing association rule mining and clustering was performed on this dataset, using 2 algorithms of each type.
+The results were analyzed and compared to select the best algorithm.
+These algorithms were then implemented into the user interface to generating collaborative and content-based recommendation systems for toys.

 2.Authors:
 Abhishek Gupta          : abhigupta@ou.edu
 Akhil Potdar            : akhilpotdar@ou.edu